katebi135/Binary-Wisodom/README.md

-# Abrahamic Reading
+# Abrahamic Reading App

-A lightweight Streamlit app for personalized esoteric readings based on sacred numerology and Qur'anic wisdom.
+A Streamlit app for spiritual numerology and esoteric insights.

-## Features
-- Abjad value calculator
-- Qur’anic verse suggestion
-- Wisdom from Imam Ali (ع)
-- Multilingual and date support (coming soon)